GeiserX/Way-CMS/README.md

 ### Volumes

-- `./website` - Your website files (read-only for nginx, read-write for CMS)
+- `WEBSITE_DIR` (configurable via env var, default: `./website`) - Your website files (read-only for nginx, read-write for CMS)
 - `./.way-cms-backups` - Backup storage directory

+**Note:** The website directory path is configurable via the `WEBSITE_DIR` environment variable.
+You can use an absolute path or a relative path to point to any directory containing your website files.

 ### Ports